 - Avoids focusing on just assets: If you have 200K in assets but 100K in debt you’re just lying about your net worth.
 It’s important to factor both into the calculation.

 - Loans: Your net worth can be a factor if you plan on applying for a loan in the near future.
 Banks feel more comfortable giving you a loan when you have good credit & money in the bank.

 How should you track it?
 There isn’t one specific way but here’s how I do it and takes up 5-10 minutes each month.
 I pull up my Personal Capital account for most of my accounts and then add to a google doc (not all of my accounts sync w/PC).

 - Here is the Net Worth Tracker I use & recommend (click to download excel file)

 It doesn’t matter if you use it or a different version, it’s just important to get in the habit of tracking your progress.
-Make sure to include all accounts and a comments section so you can notate when there are major +/- changes (i.e. 401K increase, stock market drop 5%, tax refund, inheritance, etc).
+Make sure to include all accounts and a comments section so you can notate when there are major +/- changes.
+This way you can notate a 401K increase, stock market drop 5%, tax refund, inheritance, or other major events.